• Menu

 Coração de Fátima Boutique Hotel

 Coração de Fátima Boutique Hotel is located a few steps away from the Sanctuary.
-Its interior showcases a blend of modern elegance and traditional Portuguese elements, and the restaurant serves up traditional Portuguese cuisine.
+Its interior blends modern elegance with traditional Portuguese elements, and the restaurant serves up traditional Portuguese cuisine.
 From the hotel rooftop terrace you can take in panoramic views of the sanctuary and surrounding area.
-A great budget option as prices for a double room start at just €50 per night.
+A great budget option as prices for a double room start at just €50 per night!

 budget hotel room in fatima portugal